More results

 The writer expresses profound gratitude for the monarch’s kindness and joins others in wishing for His Majesty’s well-being and happiness.
 Though he feels his voice may seem insignificant, he assures that his sentiments are heartfelt and sincere.
 He affirms that true virtue and goodness ultimately prevail, and offers his most sincere wishes for the monarch’s continued happiness and success.

 The writer reports that the King of Prussia is inviting eighteen families of watchmakers from Geneva to relocate, offering them free accommodation and apprenticeships.
-The writer laments that these families, mostly of French origin, are leaving their homeland but expresses hope that their new colony will prosper.
-They also express scepticism about rumours of a recent naval battle and describe a visit from serfs under the clergy of St Claude, who are reportedly mistreated.
-The letter concludes with the writer—an ailing hermit—expressing deep gratitude and respect towards the recipient.
+He laments that these families, mostly of French origin, are leaving their homeland, but expresses hope that they will prosper in their new circumstances.
+He also expresses scepticism about rumours of a recent naval battle against the Turks and describes a visit by serfs belonging to the clergy of St Claude, who are reportedly mistreated.

 In this letter, the writer expresses profound gratitude and humility for the kind words received from Monsieur in the July issue of Mercure, emphasising the value of such sincere expressions of friendship.
 The author also conveys disdain for the contemporary literary scene and its lack of appreciation for genuine talent, lamenting that only superficial works seem to gain favour.
 Additionally, the writer reflects on the unfortunate circumstances of Mr. de La Harpe and others of their time, while noting his relief at the dismissal of a deceitful legal case.
 The letter concludes with a request to retain Monsieur’s favour, which the writer finds deeply comforting.